BenNesson/DevBlog/content/posts/scarlet/index.md

 | Elevated              | [path B]  | Administrators Group | Yes         |
 | Elevated (restricted) | [path B]  | Administrators Group | _**NO**_    |

 This is it.
-This is the root.
+This is the kernel.
 With this, we have all the pieces we need to know the bug's True Name[^11].

 [^11]:
     The True Name of a bug is what it is, how it happens—the elements involved and how they interact to create the bug.
 To know a bug's True Name is to understand its exact nature.
 Knowing a bug's True Name grants one tremendous power over it, typically (but not always) including the power to destroy it.